UN experts decry possible crimes against humanity in Libya

 Libya has emerged as the dominant transit point for migrants fleeing war and poverty in Africa and the Middle East, hoping for a better life in Europe.
 But the lawlessness has made Libya’s detention centers rife with abuses, according to rights activists and migrants who make it out.

-Another expert from the U.N. mission, Chaloka Beyani, said policies meant to push or pull migrants back to Libya to keep them away from European shores ultimately lead to abuses.
+Another expert from the U.N. mission, Chaloka Beyani, said policies meant to push migrants back to Libya to keep them away from European shores ultimately lead to abuses.

 “Upon return, and as our report indicates, this is one of the areas where we think that crimes against humanity have been committed,” said the London School of Economics law professor from Zambia.